renato-favarin/ds_em_producao/README.md

 12. Stores should sell less during school holidays
 13. Stores that open on Sundays should sell more

-The discussion of each hypothesis to validate or refute it is found in the notebook file.
+The discussion of each hypothesis to validate or refute it is found in the notebook file. <br>
 Below are the summary of the analysis of hypotheses 1, 10 and 13:

 ### 1. Stores with a larger assortment should sell more: **true**